euler-xyz/evk-periphery/docs/swaps.md

 - create EVC batch call with the following items:
   - `A.withdraw` the required input token amount to the swapper contract
   - `Swapper.swap` - `exact input` on the selected handler
-  - `SwapVerifier.verifySkimMin` Check a minimum required amount was bought for the input, according to slippage settings
+  - `SwapVerifier.verifyAmountMinAndSkim` Check a minimum required amount was bought for the input, according to slippage settings and claim it for the user.
-  - `B.skim` claim the swap results for the user.
-Pass max uint256 amount to skim all available balance

 F2.
 Swap deposits from one EVault (A) to exact amount of another (B)
 - find an exact input payload on 1Inch or Uniswap Auto Router such that most of the required output amount is bought.
 E.g., binary search input amount that yields 98% of the required output amount.
 The receiver encoded in the payload must be the swapper contract.